Valhalla Knights 2

-Valhalla Knights 2 (ヴァルハラ ナイツ, Varuhara Naitsu Ni) is a role-playing video game developed by K2 for the PlayStation Portable.
+Valhalla Knights 2 (ヴァルハラ ナイツ, Varuhara Naitsu Ni) is a role-playing video game developed by K2 and published by Marvelous Entertainment for the PlayStation Portable.
 It is the sequel to Valhalla Knights.

 Plot

 Every 1000 years, the Goddess of Judgement punishes mankind for their ways.
 This time, however, a witch fought her but failed.
 In her attempt, the witch managed to destroy one of the Goddess' wings and thus forced the Goddess to hide and recover, as her feathers cursed the land with monsters.
 1000 years after the battle, the cursed land is trying to hunt down the cause of the suffering and thus the hero/heroine's adventure begins.

 Gameplay

 The player can explore its vast playable area and try to improve his/her battle party.
 The sequel adds new races, weapons, objectives and more.
 Multiplayer includes 6 vs. 6 battles and online Co-op and versus.

 Reception

 The game received "mixed or average" reviews according to the review aggregation website Metacritic.